 Welcome to Taming The Walrus!

-We all know that keeping active reduces the risk of getting infections, high blood pressure, cardio-vascular diseases, type 2 diabetes, etc… Over the past twenty years, researchers have also shown that exercise promotes brain plasticity by stimulating the formation of new brain cells!
+We all know that reducing stress is essential but so is physical activity.
+Keeping active reduces the risk of getting infections, high blood pressure, cardio-vascular diseases, type 2 diabetes, etc… Over the past twenty years, researchers have also shown that exercise promotes brain plasticity by stimulating the formation of new brain cells!
 So if you want to keep your brain strong, then exercising – whether in the gym, outdoors or on a yoga mat- is key.

 However, experts now highlight the need for ‘functional training’, ie building endurance, strength and coordination to maximise our performance in everyday tasks, which is highly relevant when living with a chronic health condition like MS but also simply as we age.
 Yoga is a valuable part of functional training.
 According to Harvard Health, yoga improves ‘the body’s ability to interpret and respond to nerve signals sent back and forth between the muscles and the brain.
 The increased connectedness of mind, nerves, and muscles results in more fluid body motions and quicker adjustments to unexpected situations like tripping over a curb‘.